creashaksorganzine/ferrite-launcher/README.md

     - Import from `.zip` (Generic)
     - Import from `.zip` (CurseForge)
     - Import from `.zip` (Prism / MultiMC)
-- Microsoft Authentication (Theoretically, if microslop accepts me!)
+- Microsoft Authentication (Theoretically, if Microslop accepts me!)
 - Offline mode (so in the meantime you can still use Ferrite, just without online servers)

 ## In Progress